apolloio/apollo-api-docs/source/includes/_contacts.md

 contact_stage_ids | An array of stage ids the contact must belong to.
 Refer to /contact_stages to get a list of possible stage ids. sort_by_field | Possible values: "contact_last_activity_date", "contact_email_last_opened_at", "contact_email_last_clicked_at", "contact_created_at", or "contact_updated_at"
-sort_ascending | Possible values: true or false page | which page to return.
+sort_ascending | Possible values: true or false page | Which page to return.
 Defaults to 1

 ## Get a list of contact stages